 Cripple Creek Historic District

 The rural ranching community of Cripple Creek was transformed into a renowned gold camp after a cowboy discovered gold here in 1891.
-Many of the mining-era buildings remain today, including the Imperial Hotel and St. Paul’s Catholic Church.
+Many of the mining-era buildings remain today, including St. Paul’s Catholic Church.
 Explore exhibits and a 1,000-foot-deep underground shaft on a Mollie Kathleen Gold Mine tour.

 Durango Historic District

-Situated in Colorado’s southwest corner, Durango’s attractive mix of Old West and Southwest flourishes in the downtown Nationally Registered Historic District.
+Situated in Colorado’s southwest corner, Durango is an attractive mix of Old West and Southwest flourishes in the downtown Nationally Registered Historic District.
 Visit the district’s restaurants, brewpubs, art galleries, shops and boutique hotels, including the landmark Strater Hotel where Louis L’Amour wrote the Sackett Series.

 Old Town Historic District, Fort Collins